AnyaJoy/personal_blog/README.md

 ## Acknowledgments

 This application was created with help of JavaScript Mastery youtube tutorial.
-And my love-hate relationship with Instagram :)